nesk/akkurate/documentation/topics/apply-constraints.md

 ## Basic usage

 Constraints are extension functions for the `Validatable` class.
 Some can be applied to all wrapped types, some others only to specific ones.
-For example, `equalTo` can be applied to all wrapped types, whereas `lengthLowerThan` can only be applied to `Validatable<CharSequence>`.
+For example, `equalTo` can be applied to all wrapped types, whereas `hasLengthLowerThan` can only be applied to `Validatable<CharSequence>`.

 To apply a constraint, call it on a property inside a `Validator`: